All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Compounding pharmacies produce semaglutide without the brand markup, marketing costs, or proprietary delivery device expenses.
 Typical costs range from $200 to $500 per month compared to $900 to $1,350 for brand-name products. $900-$1,000/mo (brand) $1,300-$1,400/mo (brand)

-Compounded semaglutide is currently available through licensed pharmacies under FDA-regulated pathways (503A and 503B).
-The regulatory landscape is evolving as the FDA reviews the shortage status of brand-name semaglutide.
+Compounded semaglutide is currently available through licensed pharmacies under FDA-regulated pathways (503A and 503B). the regulatory space is evolving as the FDA reviews the shortage status of brand-name semaglutide.
 Work with a provider who stays current on regulatory changes. compounded semaglutide legality

 Should I switch to brand-name if I can afford it?

 Brand-name products offer the convenience of pre-filled pens and the assurance of manufacturer quality control.
-If cost is not a barrier, brand-name products remove the variable of pharmacy quality.
+If cost isn't a barrier, brand-name products remove the variable of pharmacy quality.
 If cost is a factor, high-quality compounded semaglutide from a reputable source is a reasonable alternative.

 Moving Forward